robohlstrom24/powershell-foundations/README.md

 ## Operational Relevance (IT Operations and Automation)

 This project demonstrates fundamental PowerShell skills relevant to IT Support, IT Operations, and Systems Administrator roles.
-Shell demonstrations model standard workflows, including archiving files by age and troubleshooting common issues (software installation failure, stalled Windows updates, and failed download due to insufficient storage space).
-Troubleshooting activities are documented in a separate repository modeled after ITSM ticket-based professional support methodologies.
+Troubleshooting activities are supplemented with ITSM-style tickets which are documented in a companion repository.

 (see: [Troubleshooting Journal](https://github.com/robohlstrom24/troubleshooting-journal))